microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for the New Programmer.md

 console.log(4 / []);
 ```

-This syntactically-legal program prints `NaN`.
+This syntactically-legal program prints `Infinity`.
 TypeScript, though, considers division of number by an array to be a nonsensical operation, and will issue an error:

 ```ts twoslash